 Sadly Luce’s career success was often at the cost of his family life.
 Divorcing his first wife, he turned to the glamorous Clare Boothe, having what Brinkley described as a marriage made in hell.
 Philip Seib said that they were ‘both intensely self-centered and exceptionally ambitious…a perfect formula for making each other miserable.”

 Luce always believed that his magazines could make a positive difference and shape a better world.
 The image of the Good Samaritan was a strong motivator in Luce’s thinking.
 In 1954, Luce put Billy Graham on the front cover of TIME magazine, and invited Billy Graham and six other leaders to write essays in Life magazine on the theme of National Purpose.
-Billy Graham said in Life: “We must recapture our moral strength and our faith in God.”
+The late Billy Graham said in Life: “We must recapture our moral strength and our faith in God.”
 Luce re-explored his faith and became a regular attender at Madison Presbyterian Church.
 TIME became an active supporter of civil rights and desegregation, with TIME reporters occasionally being beaten and injured.

 As Alan Brinkley put it, “Henry Luce –for all his many flaws and sometimes noxious biases – was an innovator, a visionary and a man of vast and daunting self-confidence.”
 In this time of great technological and cultural change, we can all learn from the relentless curiosity, inventiveness and missionary zeal of Publisher Henry Luce.